jaibhasin/resume-ranker/README.md

 IDE used was Google's Antigravity
 I am using gemini-2.5-flash api for processing (could have use gemini-3.0)

-Process :
-1. get resumes from user using CLI
-2. extract all the text from resume
-3. We have unstructred data now, which we need to get in structured format.
-We use gemini(temp=0) to get data in json format using pydantic schema
-4. Then apply the scoring logic to get score for each resume

 I tried to understand the best approach for implementing this, for which I took help of chatgpt, claude and gemini, to understand all kinds of approaches.

 I designed the full software architecture, and implemented each file step by step. (used Antigravity side by side)